Islandora/documentation/docs/technical-documentation/rest-create.md

 You can find the models by browsing the taxonomy terms available at `http://localhost:8000/admin/structure/taxonomy/manage/islandora_models/overview`

-24 is an "Image", but let's create a collection which is 23.
+In my example installation 24 is an "Image", but let's create a collection which is 23.

+**Note**: Taxonomy terms may vary between instances and you should verify the correct number for your installation.

 So the body of the request will be:
 ```